-Recycling Advocates’ 2016 campaign is focused on reducing the number of disposable, single use coffee cups going into area landfills.
+In 2016, Recycling Advocates kicked off a campaign focused on reducing the number of disposable, single use coffee cups going into area landfills.
 Our campaign slogan is “BYOC!” which stands for Bring Your Own Cup.
 Our generic slogan is “Choose to Reuse!” which we will use across future campaigns too.
 This campaign will be a multi-year initiative for us, until we create a change in behavior within the Portland metro region, where disposable coffee cups are no longer the standard method for drinking coffee.

 Why did we select this campaign?